tmpfs/strike/README.md

 A suite of utility functions for *bash* programs.

+## Repository Layout

+### bin

+Contains executables for running tests and inspecting the host system.

+#### host

+A utility program for inspecting information about the host system.

+	host

+#### runner

+The test runner, to run all tests:

+	runner

 ### lib

 The main library functions are located in the `lib` directory.

 ### test

-Tests are located in the `test` directory, you can run all tests with:
+Tests and the test library functions are located in the `test` directory.

-	./bin/runner

 When writing tests for failure situations; those that expect a non-zero exit status to indicate that the test has passed must prefix the name of the test program with `fail`.